makoshark2001/trading-bot-core/DEVELOPMENT_GUIDE.md

 **Repository**: https://github.com/makoshark2001/trading-bot-core
 **Port**: 3000
-**Status**: ✅ **PRODUCTION READY** with **Dynamic Pair Management**
+**Status**: ✅ **PRODUCTION READY** with **Dynamic Pair Management & Persistent Storage**

 ## 🎯 Service Purpose

-The core trading bot service that provides market data collection, technical analysis, and **dynamic trading pair management**.
-This is the foundation service that all other modules depend on, now with the ability to add/remove trading pairs without server restarts.
+The core trading bot service that provides market data collection, technical analysis, **dynamic trading pair management**, and **persistent local storage**.
+This is the foundation service that all other modules depend on, now with the ability to add/remove trading pairs without server restarts and data preservation across restarts.

 ## 💬 Chat Instructions for Claude

 ```
-I'm working with the trading-bot-core service that provides market data collection, technical analysis, and dynamic trading pair management.
+I'm working with the trading-bot-core service that provides market data collection, technical analysis, dynamic trading pair management, and persistent local storage.
 This is the foundation service that all other modules depend on.
-The core functionality is complete and production-ready, including dynamic pair management.
+The core functionality is complete and production-ready, including dynamic pair management and persistent storage capabilities.

 Key features implemented:
 - Real-time data from Xeggex exchange for configurable trading pairs
 - 11 technical indicators with ensemble signals
 - RESTful API on port 3000
-- Dynamic trading pair management with 5 new API endpoints
+- Dynamic trading pair management with 5 API endpoints
+- Persistent local storage with smart loading and automatic saving
 - Runtime configuration management with persistence
-- Clean, modular architecture
+- Clean, modular architecture with storage management
-- Comprehensive error handling
+- Comprehensive error handling and fallback mechanisms
 - Production deployment configuration

 Please help me with any enhancements or integrations needed.